dmfrodrigues/feup-tcom-ex/README.md

 © 2019-2020 Diogo Rodrigues

 This repository is made available under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International](LICENSE) by **© 2019-2020 Diogo Rodrigues**.

+The files not authored by me are presented as a fundamental complement to the presented solutions, and are made available under *fair use for education*.